If I had YouTube when I was 12, I could have been a millionaire.

 We used the first floor chute as the starter set.
 It was only about a 7-foot-drop to the soft pile of clothes below.
 It was rectangular and wide, so the sides of the chute didn’t get the fur all covered in static.

 The cats who liked the starter shoot, graduated to the 25-foot-drop in the small circular tube from the second floor.
-A big strong cat could push off the sides and “wedge” it’s back in that tube that a free-climber going up the cracks at El Capitan.
-But the sides were too slick, and eventually you would see the resignation in their little yellow eyes as gravity pulled them to the bottom of the dirty clothes pile.
+A big strong cat could push off the sides and “wedge” it’s back in that tube like a free-climber going up the cracks at El Capitan.
+But the sides were too slick.
+Eventually, resignation would fill their little yellow eyes as gravity pulled them to the bottom of the dirty clothes pile.

 Falling cats would have made some awesome videos.
 But in the 70’s, we never owned a camera.
 With these fucking smart phones, I could have put my little brother at the bottom for the second angle to shoot up and see the landing.